happycube/cxadc-linux3/README.md

 `cat` is the default due to user issues with `dd`

-To use the PV argument that enables data rate/runtime readout, modify the command command with `|pv >`
+To use the PV argument that enables data rate/runtime readout, modify the command with `|pv >`

 It will look like this when in use: